sourcehut-mirrors/fennel-ls/docs/linting.md

 * `range`: make these with `message.ast->range` to get the range for a list or symbol or table, or with `message.multisym->range` to get the range of a specific segment of a multisym.
 Try to report specifically on which piece of AST is wrong.
-If its the entire call, give the range of the call.
-If its a specific argument, give the range of that argument if possible, and the call if not.
-Remember that we can't get the range of things like numbers and strings, because they don't have tracking info.
+If its an entire list, give the range of the list.
+If a specific argument is problematic, give the range of that argument if possible, and the call if not. `message.ast->range` will not fail on lists, symbols, or tables, but it may fail on other AST items. (by returning `nil`)
 * `message`: this is the message your lint will produce.
-Try to make it specific and helpful as possible.
+Try to make it specific and helpful as possible; it doesn't have to be the same every time the lint is triggered.
 * `severity`: hardcode this to `message.severity.WARN`.
 ERROR is for compiler errors, and WARN is for lints.
-* `code`: Please use a new number counting up from 301 for each lint.
-The codes are nice to have so that the message of the lint can change without breaking tests that only check for the presence or absence of a lint.
-* `codeDescription`: Use the name of your function.
+* `fix`: Optional.
+If there's a way to address this programmatically, you can add a "fix" field with the code to generate a quickfix.
+See the other lints for examples.

 ### Testing:
 I will think about this later. :) For now see examples in `test/lint.fnl`.